 What I’ve come to notice of an audience in disagreement seems more the option for silencing, maybe because outcomes can’t happen when speech is pre-empted.
 I get that, an ounce of prevention, maybe well justified in some cases – yet there now, I’ve just done it too, approving (if not opting) to silence.
 In addressing free speech, is the audience obliged to consider a message in some way apart from the speaker?
 “Apart” from the speaker seems problematic since no speech can occur without one.

-As speech is the catalyst or cause of certain outcomes, if and when it’s spoken, so speech itself is a consequence of something learned, which seems to return this to an issue of bias – which I might alternatively call education or belief but, in any case, something more individual or personal.
+As speech is the catalyst or cause of certain outcomes, if and when it’s spoken, so speech itself is a consequence of something learned – a reflection of the speaker – which seems to return this to an issue of bias; I might alternatively call this “education” or “belief” but, in any case, something more individual or personal.
 Again, in the ways we might consider the cause or catalyst of speech, these remain inherent to the speaker.
 Okay, what of the speaker?
 Well, there does exist today an overriding value for the individual, for the discounting of convention, and for more than just being but also for embracing “yourself.”
 And there does exist today a self-orientation that values personalised education, and critical thinking, and questioning and problematizing how and why the way things are.
 These are briefly some general details that bear at least some influence upon speakers today.

 Okay, what of these details?
 For one thing, such a self-orientation only goes so far: take the school principal, boasting and flaunting empowered students and their critical thinking, that is until the students think something critical about how and why the way things are at school.
 “After all,” the students say, “you teach us to be critical thinkers.”
 Eventually things may come round, though doubtfully without a struggle, and maybe some parental involvement.

 To be fair, some initial resistance to questioning is hardly surprising, from any perspective.
-But in a culture that venerates the individual, even we are wise to remember Socrates for his being unique: where he seemed to land was “no place in particular” beyond perhaps “here, for long enough to ask some questions.”
-His no-place was his place, an ironic kind of certainty, which is a bit of clever word-play.
-Yet it was this freedom, taken to questioning things, that eventually helped to estrange the community from Socrates – which is also a bit of clever word-play – finally at the cost of his life.
-For our own tendency to grow rooted in one-place for longer stretches of time, maybe the rest of us should be thankful for slightly less orthodox individuality: for bias.
+But given our own tendency to root perspectives in one-place for longer stretches of time, maybe the rest of us are wise to remember Socrates for his being unique: his no-place was his place, an ironic kind of certainty, which is a bit of clever word-play.
+Where he seemed to land was “no place in particular” beyond perhaps “here, for long enough to ask some questions.”
+Of course, it was also this freedom, taken to questioning things, that eventually helped to estrange the community from Socrates – which is also a bit of clever word-play – finally at the cost of his life.
+In a culture that venerates the individual, maybe we should be thankful for slightly less orthodox individuality: for bias.
 Talk about integrity.
 Alternatively, imagine that world ruled by Socratic ignorance – free speech everywhere and many an ear to listen, just none finally willing to believe – how much worse, in that world, if might made right.

 Individual rights, by definition, only make sense within a community, which was my cause to raise bias, which I likened to education though maybe I’d better call it “learning” – a post for another day.
 But more than this, more nuanced, is that individual rights only make sense as a community.
 If they cannot be shared, and respected, mutually, and tolerated, they can only come to a head.
 As to free speech… per se it remains only a concept because it is people who enact it, as speech – people make the concept felt.
 People ultimately make “free speech” something manifestly real; sometimes, especially lately, I feel like we don’t seem to get this, as if we view ourselves actually having the same idealistic glow as our ideologies.
 That would be fine if we all shared the same ideology.